 The Code of Practice outlines a graduated response to pupils' needs, recognising that there is a continuum of need matched by a continuum of support.
-This response is seen as action that is additional to or different from the provision made as part of the school's/class teacher's usual differentiated curriculum and strategies.
+This response is seen as action that is additional to or different from the provision made as part of the school's/class teacher's high quality, ordinarily available inclusive practice.
 A register is kept of pupils with SEND alongside individual profiles which include teacher assessments, reports and advice.